Context Engineering

 agent = Agently.create_agent()

-print(agent.start())4) Structured inputs/outputs reduce ambiguity
+print(agent.start())5) Structured IO to reduce ambiguity

 from agently import Agently